netlify/gotrue-js/README.md

 ### Create a new user

-Create a new user with the provided email and password.
+Create a new user with the specified email and password

 ```js
 auth.signup(email, password);
 ```

-Returns a promise that contains a response object.
-Check the inbox of the email address you used in this example, you should expect to see a confirmation email sent by Netlify.

 Example usage: